yeshodhan/aws-starter-kit/README.md

 ## Installation

 Clone the repository.
 Open terminal.
-Change directory to <PROJECT_ROOT>, and run the below:
+Change directory to PROJECT_ROOT, and run the below:

 ```bash
 cd <PROJECT_ROOT>